-A similar story surrounds the late Princess Diana’s Ford Escort RS Turbo, which was one of very few examples to leave the Ford factory in black.
+A similar story surrounds the late Princess Diana’s Ford Escort RS Turbo, which was one of few examples to leave the Ford factory in black.
 Interestingly, like the Sierra, Diana’s car is said to have remained registered to Ford Motor Company throughout her ownership.

 Back to the Sierra, and in particular its owner — Vince Woodman.
 Vince is a well-respected and successful competitor in Touring Car competition throughout the world.
 He’s also a life member of the British Racing Drivers Club.
 Although cars from many manufacturers featured throughout his driving career of six decades, more often than not, Woodman was working the wheel behind a blue oval and enjoyed the majority of his success in numerous Escorts and Capris.